KeepEyeOnBall-Jose/hydracamv2/README.md

 ...

 ## Usage
-0. Connect to same Network:
+1. Connect to same Network:
    - All devices must be in the same network.
    - This typically means the master (or one slave) is acting as a hotspot and the others are connected to its WiFi.
-1. Master Device Control:
+2. Master Device Control:
    - Open MasterScreen to access the control buttons.
    - Tap “Create Session”
-   - Tap “Start Camera” to send a command to all connected slave devices to activate their cameras.
-   - Tap “Take Picture” “Start/Stop Video” to send a command to all connected slave devices to stop their cameras.
+   - Tap “Take Picture” or “Start/Stop Video” to send a command to all connected slave devices to stop their cameras.

-2. Slave Device Response:
+3. Slave Device Response:
    - Each slave device will respond to the master’s commands and start or stop its camera as instructed.
-   - The current state of the camera is displayed on the SlaveScreen.
+   - The recorded materials are available in the lower part of the screen for each device along with the uploading state.

 ## Future Enhancements
-1. Background Upload Service: Upload captured videos and photos to a cloud endpoint.
-2. Detailed Camera Status Feedback: Enable each slave device to provide real-time status back to the master.
-3. Multi-angle Capture Synchronization: Enhance timing and synchronization precision for capturing multi-angle views of sports events.
+...

 ## Available settings
 These are the preferences that one can adjust in the settings screen: